testfairy/docs/docs/03_Android/02_Changelog.md

 * [NEW] Programmatically controll [Video Recording](https://docs.testfairy.com/SDK/Begin_with_options.html#video-recording).
 * [NEW] Programmatically controll [Recorded metrics](https://docs.testfairy.com/SDK/Begin_with_options.html#recorded-metrics).
 * [NEW] Programmatically controll [Session length](https://docs.testfairy.com/SDK/Begin_with_options.html#max-session-length).
-* [IMPROVEMENT] Session attributes will be attached into a crash & feedback even if there is no TestFairy session.
+* [NEW] Session attributes will be attached into a crash & feedback even if there is no TestFairy session.

 ### Version 1.7.1